The officer and her assistant regarded Malmquist with placid expressions. “Keoi zoekdou houci go gudoijan,” said the former.

 “I can see you don’t.
 Later you’ll have to fill me in on how you managed to pick up English with native-like fluency.
 It’s a dead language now.
 The sooner you get your Cantonese back, the better.
-I’m about the only English speaker you’ll find around here anymore.”
+I’m one of the few English speakers left.”

 “We grow you.
-We make you lovable, a lovable.”
+We make you into a lovable.
+We make you lovable.”

 “What if I’m not lovable?”